MicrosoftDocs/win32/desktop-src/SbsCs/using-side-by-side-assemblies.md

 ---
-Description: 'Use the following procedure to develop a new application, or update an existing application, to use the side-by-side assemblies available from Microsoft or other side-by-side assembly publishers.' ms.assetid: 'da6b6767-8a30-4a76-a030-615067a2cb17'
+Description: Use the following procedure to develop a new application, or update an existing application, to use the side-by-side assemblies available from Microsoft or other side-by-side assembly publishers. ms.assetid: da6b6767-8a30-4a76-a030-615067a2cb17
-title: 'Using Side-by-side Assemblies'
+title: Using Side-by-side Assemblies ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Side-by-side Assemblies